Know the Rules in Your State So You Can Flavor Medications with Confidence.

 No BOP rule/guidance in place.
 However, flavoring does not appear to be subject to USP 795 standards per enforcement discretion.

-Simple compounding that does not precipitate the application of this form include: 1) Reconstituting or manipulating commercial products that may require the addition of one or more ingredients as directed by the manufacturer; 2) Making twenty or less compounds of an oral liquid or topical dosage form utilizing five or less non-hazardous APIs over any 30 day period (not exempt from 40-43-86(CC)(6), “Formulas and Logs Maintained”).
+2) Making twenty or less compounds of an oral liquid or topical dosage form utilizing five or less non-hazardous APIs over any 30 day period (not exempt from 40-43-86(CC)(6), “Formulas and Logs Maintained”).

 (H) A pharmacist may add flavoring to a prescription at the request of a patient, the patient’s agent, or the prescriber.
 The pharmacist shall label the flavored prescription with a beyond-use-date that shall be no longer than fourteen days if stored in a refrigerator unless otherwise documented.
 Documentation of beyond-use-dates longer than fourteen days shall be maintained by the pharmacy electronically or manually and made available to agents of the board on request.
 A pharmacist may not add flavoring to an over-the-counter product at the request of a patient or patient’s agent unless the pharmacist obtains a prescription for the over-the-counter product from the patient’s practitioner.